resolvingarchitecture/bisq-client-java/README.md

 * Embedded Bisq uses Tor to connect to Bisq and Bitcoin networks.
 * Future versions will support routing around Tor blocks using 1M5 protocols.
-* Most performant method as no wire protocol is required.
+* Most performant method of accessing Bisq as no wire protocol is required.
 * May soak up much memory, e.g. we have seen 6Gb of RAM usage with Bisq over time.

 ### Remote